mrprajesh/rajzsite/content/pages/about.md

 As an open-source advocate, all our source codes are public to encourage the reproducibility of our experiments.

-As I have an innate tendency to tinker and fix things, it adds more value to our time-bound projects to quickly resolve infrastructure issues and focus on research.
+As I have an innate tendency to tinker and fix things, it adds more value to our time-bound projects to quickly resolve HPC/infrastructure issues and focus on our research.
 I always document my technical encounters on [my blog](https://mrprajesh.co.in/blog) for later reference, which is/was helpful for other members of our group and me.

 <!--